Market schedule

 How it is derived

-- OMNI scans issuer filing history, finds the XBRL instance for 10-K and 10-Q filings, and extracts segment facts from the disclosed XBRL contexts and members
+- SEC API scans issuer filing history, finds the XBRL instance for 10-K and 10-Q filings, and extracts segment facts from the disclosed XBRL contexts and members

 - geographic segment depth is inferred from member names: common regional acronyms (EMEA, APAC, LACC, Americas) and descriptive names (Developed Europe, Emerging Markets, Asia Pacific) are classified at depth 2; sub-regional breakdowns (Western Europe, Southeast Asia) are depth 3